Skip to main content

 Gerald M. Birnberg Related Seminars and Products

 Upon completing law school at the University of Texas in 1971, Mr. Birnberg served as a law clerk to the chief judge of the United States Court of Appeals for the Fifth Circuit.
-He has been in private practice since that time, concentrating on complex litigation and appeals.
+He has been in private practice since that time, concentrating on complex litigation, civil rights matters, and appeals.
 Mr. Birnberg has appeared before the Supreme Court of the United States (either on the briefs or in oral argument) on several occasions, including arguing Farrar v.
-Hobby, 506 U.S. 103 (1992).
+Hobby, 506 U.S. 103 (1992) and Hill v.
+Printing Industries of the Gulf Coast, 422 U.S. 937 (1975).
 He is admitted to practice before seven federal circuits, and has been involved in more than 100 appellate cases.

 From 2003 to 2012, Mr. Birnberg was Chair of the Democratic Party of Harris County, Texas.
 He also served on Houston Mayor Sylvester Turner’s Task Force on Policing Reform and is a member the Houston Independent Police Oversight Board.

-A frequent lecturer, Mr. Birnberg has made numerous presentations to state and local bar seminars and published articles on attorney’s fees in civil rights cases and other topics.
+A frequent lecturer, Mr. Birnberg has made numerous presentations to state and local bar seminars and published articles on First Amendment issues, attorney’s fees in civil rights cases, and numerous other topics.
 He also testified before the Committee on Education and Labor of the United States House of Representatives concerning the attorney’s fees provisions of the Civil Rights Act of 1990.